 ROUNDED EDGES, CARVED ON ALL SIDES

-EGYPTIAN COBRA - SYMBOL OF GREAT POWER ON 1 OF THE SIDES, THE FEATHER OF JUSTICE (GODDESS MAAT'S SYMBOL), AND GOD THOT OF WISDOM - KNOWLEDGE
+EGYPTIAN COBRA - SYMBOL OF GREAT POWER ON 1 OF THE SIDES, THE FEATHER OF JUSTICE (GODDESS MAAT'S SYMBOL), AND THE BABOON (EMBODIMENT OF GOD THOTH)

 A FASCINATING EXAMPLE OF ANCIENT FINE ART

 *ACTUAL PHOTOS OF THE AMULET - WHAT YOU SEE SI WHAT YOU GET

 Egyptian faience is a glassy substance manufactured most expertly by the ancient Egyptians, Faience was made by grinding quartz or sand crystals together with various amounts of sodium, potassium, calcium, magnesium, and copper oxide.
 The resulting substance was formed into whatever shape was desired, whether an amulet, beads, a broach or a figurine and then said pieces were heated.
 During heating, the pieces would harden and develop a bright color finely glazed.
 It is thought that the Egyptian artisans perfected faience in an attempt to imitate turquoise and other hard to find gem stones.
 The calcium silicates in the mixture were responsible for the bright colors and the glassy finish.

 The Egyptians used faience for the manufacture of jewelry (rings, amulets, necklaces) but also in statuary, for scarabs, to create the board and pieces for the game of Sennet

 The Egyptian word for faience was tjehenet which means 'gleaming’ or 'shining’ and the